Andy Blunden February 2019

 The Subject confronting this Object (which appears as a natural, immovable order of things) now forms one-on-one relations with each of the other subjects making up the community, so as to be able to maintain its own form of life.
 Then the subject progresses to relations of mutual affinity where its needs can be met by others and in turn provide things that others need.
 And thus by means of a network of relations of affinity the Subject begins to objectify itself and form common means and ends with the wider community and in doing so transform both the Object and itself, and make its own specific ideas and practices part of the everyday life of the entire community.
 Many social movement activists bemoan this phase of institutionalization in which one-time activists find jobs as public servants rather than agitators.
 But this is the cost of victory; a new movement, a new critique is needed to go further.

 The above does a terrible disservice to Hegel.
-Not only have I condensed 800 pages into 500 words, but in presenting Hegel’s Logic as if it were a model for social change (just as Kojčve and de Beauvoir did to the master-slave narrative), I have obscured two important things about Hegel’s Logic: (1) the phases such as those mentioned are not to be taken as successive in that linear way at all, but as phases which are constantly being recapitulated, and (2) What Hegel presents us with is not ‘states of affairs’ but the logic which prevails under different conditions and the inherent contradictions in that logic which drive it to change.
+Not only have I condensed 800 pages into 500 words, but in presenting Hegel’s Logic as if it were a model for social change (just as Kojčve and de Beauvoir did with the master-slave narrative), I have obscured two important things about Hegel’s Logic: (1) the phases such as those mentioned are not to be taken as successive in that linear way at all, but as phases which are constantly being recapitulated, and (2) What Hegel presents us with is not ‘states of affairs’ but the logic which prevails under different conditions and the inherent contradictions in that logic which drive it to change.
 In this way, Hegel shows how culture and social relations get into the mind, so to speak.

 Although Vygotsky had read almost no Hegel himself, thanks to what he had read in Marx, Engels and Lenin, he became a Hegelian, and in 1930 he abandoned the idea of ‘concept’ inherited from mainstream positivist psychology and adopted the Hegelian idea of concepts.
 Not only was Vygotsky an exemplary exponent of Hegelian thinking, his work provided us with insights which can revolutionize the interpretation of Hegel’s philosophy.
 A. N. Leontyev also contributed insights which facilitate a very meaningful interpretation of Hegel.